-Note: The addition of high-frequency common mode filtering in the main power connections may cause unacceptable reductions in motor starting torque, or render invalid the concept of unearthed or high impedance earthed distribution systems, as employed within process industries, with implications for system safety.
-If filters are not used for the above reasons, other means shall ensure that the emission levels are not exceeded.

-5.18.2.2 Radiated radio frequency emission test

-Descriptions of the test, the test method and the test set-up are given in CISPR 11.
-In the case of a range of fire pump controllers of different power ratings, it shall be sufficient to test two samples representing the highest and lowest power ratings of the range.
+- Note: The addition of high-frequency common mode filtering in the main power connections may cause unacceptable reductions in motor starting torque, or render invalid the concept of unearthed or high impedance earthed distribution systems, as employed within process industries, with implications for system safety.
+If filters are not used for the above reasons, other means shall ensure that the emission levels are not exceeded. - 5.18.2.2 Radiated radio frequency emission test of a range of fire pump controllers of different power ratings, it shall be sufficient to test two samples representing the highest and lowest power ratings of the range.
 The emission shall not exceed the levels given in CISPR 11, group 1, class B environment, as seen in Table D.1.